LISP GUI Examples

 article in that series uses racket/gui

-take a stab at porting that implementation to gui-easy.
-You can
+a stab at porting that implementation to gui-easy.
+You can find my

-observable on every change meant that the text (and cursor position)
+on every change meant that the text (and cursor position) changed

-changed as the user typed because every change would trigger an update
+as the user typed because every change would trigger an update (and

-(and thus a re-rendering of the text) to the underlying text field.
+thus a re-rendering of the text) to the underlying text field.
+To

 arguments in commit ce190608

-when the current value of the input observable is different (according
+current value of the input observable is different (according to the

-you can use that argument to control whether or not partial edits end
+that argument to control whether or not partial edits end up triggering

 You can write: